Journaling For Stress Management:

 According to an article from Harvard Health Publishing 2020, writing about thoughts and feelings from stressful situations a person may experience, called expressive writing, may help some individuals better cope from that particular event.

-Journaling as such, may not be the total cure for situations that arise, but it can be another intervention to help get you through or cope in a more effective, healthy way.
-Using it along with other therapies or practices such as yoga, meditation, breathing practices, a balanced diet, and proper sleep may also contribute to better coping mechanisms.
+Journaling as such, may not be the total cure for situations that arise.
+However, it can be another intervention to help get you through or cope in a more effective, healthy way.
+Using it, along with other therapies or practices such as yoga, meditation, breathing practices, a balanced diet, and proper sleep, may also contribute to better coping mechanisms.

-This can be a powerful way of helping to manage your overall mental health, however like many things when it comes to mental health, consistency is important.
+This can be a powerful way of helping to manage your overall mental health.
+Like many nuances, when it comes to mental health, consistency is important.
 Of course, along with help from a mental health specialist, if needed.

 While routine journaling can seem tedious.
-A number of health professionals recommend getting into the habit of keeping a journal daily.
+A number of health professionals recommend getting into the habit of keeping a daily journal.
 The effects are not immediately obvious, but over time you may find that it helps manage anxiety, reduce stress and better cope with depression.

 Benefits of Journaling For Stress Management: